 One of the first extra implementations was the marketplace offering that enabled the selling of products and services among individuals.
 Mark Zuckerberg also made sure that business profiles could be created.
 The benefit for businesses that use Facebook is access to millions of users that can be reached through advertisement campaigns.
 Facebook made sure that advertisement became affordable for small and medium companies.

 Many other features became available such as liking posts and the ability to tag people in photos.
 By 2010, Facebook had 500 million users, and its worth was valued at $41 billion.
 With the capital accumulated in the following years, Mark Zuckerberg acquired numerous companies to strengthen its market position, including Parakey, Instagram, ConnectU, FriendFeed, Octazen, Onavo, and Divvyshot.

 His acquisition portfolio aimed to get the best employees, learn about apps and related technologies, improve its platform and offer, and improve its revenue model.
 Tree years later, Facebook was listed as a Fortune 500 company.

 Obstacles and challenges

-Facebook currently has around 2.4 billion users and an annual turnover of approximately $70 billion.
+Facebook has around 2.96 billion users as of late 2022, and an annual turnover of approximately $117 billion.
 Despite Facebook’s major success, it did not come easy.
 Mark Zuckerberg and his company had to overcome several challenges that influenced company growth.